The Real Estate Investment Structure Taxation Review: Italy

 iii Tax regime

-Access to the SIIQ regime requires that the fiscal value of the real estate assets held for lease, accounted for in the financial statements at the end of the final fiscal year under the ordinary regime, is aligned to their fair value.
-The related capital gains (net of any capital loss) may be alternatively subject to a 20 per cent substitutive tax (entry tax) in lieu of ordinary IRES and IRAP or included in the taxable income for IRES and IRAP purposes under the ordinary rules.98
+Access to the SIIQ regime requires that the fiscal value of the real estate assets held for lease, accounted for in the previous financial statements with the ordinary regime, is aligned to their fair value.
+The related capital gains (net of any capital loss) may be alternatively subject to a 20 per cent substitutive tax (entry tax) in lieu of ordinary IRES and IRAP or included in the taxable income for IRES and IRAP purposes under the ordinary rules.84

-Tax losses realised before the election for the SIIQ regime can be utilised to offset the tax base for the calculation of the 20 per cent substitutive tax or to offset IRES taxable income under the ordinary limits (i.e., in any case, within the limit of 80 per cent of the taxable income).
+Tax losses realised before the election for the SIIQ regime can be utilised to offset the tax base for the calculation of the 20 per cent substitutive tax or to offset IRES taxable income under the ordinary limits (i.e., 80 per cent of the taxable income).

 The same provisions also apply to SIINQs.